thuinanutshell/ai-technical-interviewer/README.md

             detail=f"Failed to parse PDF: {str(e)}",
         )
 ```
-### Bugs

 ---

 ## Day 5: AI Conversation
 Wow, this one is much harder and more confusing than I thought.
+I used open-source Whisper model for audio transcription and Gemini API to respond to user's answers.

 ---